flutter/website/cookbook/design/themes.md

 `Theme.of(context)` will look up the Widget tree and return the nearest `Theme` in the tree.
 If we have a stand-alone `Theme` defined above our Widget, it returns that.
 If not, it returns the App theme.

+In fact, the `FloatingActionButton` uses this exact technique to find the `accentColor`!

 ```dart
 new Container(